segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 ### Log out of sessions

-Supported via our iOS and Android components.
+Supported using our iOS and Android components.

 Out-of-session events have a `session_id` of -1 and are not considered part of the current session, meaning they do not extend the current session.
 This might be useful if you are logging events triggered by push notifications, for example.
-To set an out of session event, pass in `true` for the key `outOfSession` on a `track` call via the integration specific option.
+To set an out of session event, pass in `true` for the key `outOfSession` on a `track` call using the integration specific option.

 iOS Example: